wesleyem/th57/contacts/MANEUVERS.md

 1. Airspeed indicator unreliable below 40 KIAS
 1. Quality determined by smoothness and control coordination.
 Don't rush it, it's not quick or a stop

+## Sliding Landing

+### Procedure

+1. Utilize normal approach procedures
+1. Intercept final, adjust nose and attitude to decel, maintain translational lift (13-15 KTS)
+1. At 5-10' AGL, level skids with 3-15 KTS GS
+1. After touchdown, smoothly lower collective to gradually stop, then full down.

+### Amplifying Information

+**Level skids, forward and down**

+1. Desired speed at touchdown depends on condition of landing surface
+1. Must remain in effective translational lift until touchdown attitude

+> Warning: failure to align aircraft with direction of travel may result in dynamic rollover

+> Caution: Excessive GS with uneven terrain may result in excessive rocking of the aircraft and potential driveshaft-to-isolation mount contact

+> Caution: Reduction of the collective at an excessive rate and/or magnitude upon touchdown may result in the skids digging in and the aircraft rocking forward precipitously

+## No Hover Landing

+### Procedure

+1. Utilize normal or steep approach procedures
+1. Approaching ground effect, adjust collective to continue descent with little or no GS

+### Amplifying Information

+**Level skids, forward and down**

+1. DO NOT RUSH

+## Hydraulic Boost-Off Approach

+### Procedure

+1. In the upwind, IP will turn hydraulic switch to OFF IOT simulate hyd system failure
+1. Fly pattern at a comfortable airspeed (similar to normal approach) and terminate in a five-foot hover taxi with five KTS of GS
+1. When stable in a hover taxi, IP will assume control and student will switch hyd switch On when instructed

+### Amplifying Information

+1. Increased force will be required for control movements and considerable coupling between cyclic and collective can be noticed
+1. Collective additions are easier than reductions
+1. Make smooth control inputs
+1. Force trim still usable